 - Can you meet the mother cat (to see what her temperament is like)?

-- What specific socialising have they had, for example, have they met dogs or other adult cats?
+- What specific socialisation have they had?
+For example, have they met dogs or other adult cats?
 Children?
 Visitors to the house?

 All of these considerations may sound daunting at first, but the more you prepare for this new addition to your household, the greater your (and their) confidence once they are yours.
 Having a cat as a companion is a true gift, and there are many fun times ahead!